 Where Your Money Goes

-We spend about 70 percent of our general fund on teaching and teaching support.
+We spend over 70 percent of our general fund on teaching and teaching support.
 This includes salaries and benefits for teachers, instructional assistants, librarians and counselors.
 It also includes textbooks, teaching supplies, special education services, health services and student safety.

 We use more than 20 percent of our budget to add support to our schools.
 These funds pay for principals, playground aides and others who manage school operations.
 In addition, we use them to keep lights on, keep water running and maintain our buildings and grounds.
 We bus students to and from school and provide meals for students.